Ragul-2005/To-Do-List/README.md

 ## Features

--✅ Add Tasks – Quickly add new tasks using input and button or the Enter key.
+- ✅ **Add Tasks** – Quickly add new tasks using input and button or the Enter key.

--✅ Mark as Complete – Toggle tasks between active and completed states.
+- ✅ **Mark as Complete** – Toggle tasks between active and completed states.
--✅ Delete Tasks – Remove unwanted tasks easily.
+- ✅ **Delete Tasks** – Remove unwanted tasks easily.
--✅ Complete All – Mark all active tasks as completed in one click.
+- ✅ **Complete All** – Mark all active tasks as completed in one click.
--✅ Clear Completed – Remove all completed tasks with a single click.
+- ✅ **Clear Completed** – Remove all completed tasks with a single click.
--✅ Task Statistics – View real-time stats: Total, Active, Completed, and Cleared tasks.
+- ✅ **Task Statistics** – View real-time stats: Total, Active, Completed, and Cleared tasks.
--✅ Responsive Design – Works smoothly on desktops, tablets, and mobile devices.
+- ✅ **Responsive Design** – Works smoothly on desktops, tablets, and mobile devices.
--✅ Animated Notifications – Success and error alerts with smooth animations.
+- ✅ **Animated Notifications** – Success and error alerts with smooth animations.
--✅ Auto Timestamp – Each task includes a timestamp for better tracking.
+- ✅ **Auto Timestamp** – Each task includes a timestamp for better tracking.
--✅ Smooth UI Interactions – Hover effects, animations, and counters.
+- ✅ **Smooth UI Interactions** – Hover effects, animations, and counters.

 ---